IBM/application-modernization-javaee-quarkus/README.md

-## Application Modernization Sample - From Java EE (2010) to Cloud-Native (2021)
+## Application Modernization Sample - From Java EE in 2010 to Cloud-Native in 2021

-Application modernization is done in multiple steps.
-This sample demonstrates how to modernize 10+ years old Java EE applications with cloud-native technologies like Quarkus and Open Liberty.
+This sample demonstrates how to modernize 10+ year-old Java EE applications with cloud-native technologies and the modern Java runtimes Quarkus and Open Liberty.
+The modernized application is deployed to and operated with OpenShift, the enterprise distribution of Kubernetes.

 The following 12 minutes video describes the project on a high level:

 <kbd>[![Video](documentation/video.png)](https://youtu.be/lw95LLqa37g)</kbd>

+Application modernization is a journey.
+The legacy application has been modernized in eight steps.

 1. Monolith - WebSphere ND or Traditional 8.5.5
     - Starting point: Java EE 6 app from 2008 running in VM or bare metal